FastCAR: Fast Classification And Regression Multi-Task Learning via Task Consolidation for Modelling a Continuous Property Variable of Object Classes: Abstract

 \section{Abstract}

 FastCAR is a novel task consolidation approach in Multi-Task Learning (MTL) for a classification and a regression task, despite task heterogeneity with only subtle correlation.
 It addresses object classification and continuous property variable regression, a crucial use case in science and engineering.
 FastCAR involves a labeling transformation approach that can be used with a single-task regression network architecture.
-FastCAR outperforms traditional MTL model families, parametrized in the landscape of architecture and loss weighting schemes, when learning of both tasks are collectively considered (classification accuracy of 99.54\%, regression mean absolute percentage error of 2.3\%).
-The experiments performed used an Advanced Steel Property dataset contributed by us (to be provided after review process).
+FastCAR outperforms traditional MTL model families, parametrized in the landscape of architecture and loss weighting schemes, when learning of both tasks are collectively considered (classification accuracy of 99.54\%, regression mean absolute percentage error of 2.4\%).
+The experiments performed used an Advanced Steel Property dataset \url{https://github.com/fastcandr/Advanced-Steel-Property-Dataset} contributed by us.
 The dataset comprises 4536 images of 224x224 pixels, annotated with object classes and hardness properties that take continuous values.
-With the labeling transformation and single-task regression network architecture, FastCAR achieves reduced latency and time efficiency.
+With our designed approach, FastCAR achieves reduced latency and time efficiency.

 \keywords{Multi-Task Learning \and Classification and Regression \and Label Transformation}